-- You can drink water that is hard without any health risks, unlike soft water (particularly that which has been softened with salt), .
+- You can drink it without any health risks, unlike soft water (particularly that which has been softened with salt).

-- There are also unconfirmed reports of fewer heart attacks in locations with lots of hard water.
+- There are also unconfirmed reports of fewer heart attacks in locations with lots of hardness.
 It is not clear whether this is as a result of casualty or correlation.

-- The biggest issue with hardness in water is by far the limescale buildup in your pipes and home appliances.
+- The biggest issue with hardness is by far the limescale buildup in your pipes and home appliances.

 - You may find that you use more soap because it takes longer to lather, which can be both time consuming and expensive in the long term.